nrfconnect/sdk-nrf/samples/cellular/http_update/modem_delta_update/README.rst

 After programming the sample to your development kit,, test it by performing the following steps:

 1. Note the LED pattern (1 or 2 LEDs).
 #.
-Press **Button 1** on the nRF9160 DK or type "download" in the terminal emulator to start the download process of the delta to the alternative firmware version.
+Press **Button 1** on the nRF91 Series DK or type "download" in the terminal emulator to start downloading the delta modem firmware update.
+   Wait for the download to complete.
 #.
+Press **Button 1** on the nRF91 Series DK or type "apply" in the terminal emulator to apply the delta modem firmware update.
-Once the download has been completed, follow the reboot instructions printed to the UART console.
+   Once the modem update procedure is complete, the modem is reinitialized to run the new firmware.
 #.
 Observe that the LED pattern has changed (1 vs 2).
 #.
 Start over from point 1, to perform the delta update back to the previous version.